Helping schools reduce pollution

 - Healthy Schools Campaign Healthy Schools Campaign has information on healthy school food, indoor air quality, green cleaning, and more.

-- The University of Minnesota's Chemical Safety Day Program is a cost-effective hazardous waste collection available to educational institutions.
+- Chemical Safety Day Program (University of Minnesota) A cost-effective hazardous waste collection program available to educational institutions.

 - Minnesota Green Schools Coalition The Minnesota Green Schools Coalition brings together the state’s strongest advocates for our children to create a Minnesota infrastructure of green schools – healthy, high-performance schools that are conducive to learning while saving energy, resources and money.

-- The new Watertown-Mayer Elementary School in Watertown, MN, was built using local materials to save transporation fuel and costs, and features water-efficient landscaping to reduce the need for irrigation.
+- The new Watertown-Mayer Elementary School (Watertown, Minn.) was built using local materials to save transportation fuel and costs, and features water-efficient landscaping to reduce the need for irrigation.

-- The Kennedy Community School in St. Joseph, MN, was designed to manage all its stormwater on site, preventing harmful runoff, and 78% of the construction waste was diverted from landfills.
+- The Kennedy Community School (St. Joseph)was designed to manage all its stormwater on site, preventing harmful runoff, and 78% of the construction waste was diverted from landfills.
 A video describes the school's green features.

-- Minnesota Independent School District 742 increased recycling and began environmentally preferable purchasing for its cleaning products.
+- Minnesota Independent School District 742 (St. Cloud) increased recycling and began environmentally preferable purchasing for its cleaning products.